 It’s 2013, and five years later, Jay Electronica hasn’t released another full-length.
-He’s had several singles, “Exhibit A” and “Exhibit C”, and signed to Roc Nation.
-He's received props from JAY Z, who stated – “Him as a lyricist is almost scary.
-He's scary good” – and hat-tips from Q-Tip, Nas, Diddy, and Erkyah Badu, with whom he has a child.
+He’s had several singles, “Exhibit A” and “Exhibit C”, signed to Roc Nation, and received props from JAY Z – “Him as a lyricist is almost scary.
+He's scary good” – to Q-Tip, Nas, Diddy, and Erkyah Badu, with whom he has a child.
 But, still no album.

 Let’s take into account the two titles for both records – (The Pledge) and (The Turn) – and contextualise them next to this quote from the film, The Prestige.
 Let Michael Caine explain.